 Growing up, Jen loved doing anything taking her outside – particularly on the water.
 Image: Missy Sprouse

 As Jen introduces the women to fly rods and leaders and tippets, she especially enjoys sharing a gorgeous alpine stream with women experiencing the sport for the first time.
 It’s a “magical moment,” according to Jen, when someone catches their first fish.
-By the end of the 2 1/2 day retreats, many are kissing the sleek, muscular trout they didn’t want to even touch when first arriving.
+By the end of the 2 1/2 day retreats, many kiss the sleek, muscular trout they didn’t want to even touch when they first arrived.

 After reading The Feather Thief, the true story of a young man who steals a load of priceless birds from a British museum and uses the feathers for fishing flies, I am curious if Jen ties the bait she uses.
 “Although it is such a thrill to catch a fish on a fly you tie,” she admits, it is tedious work, and she buys her flies these days.

 “I don’t consider myself a glutinous person, but you wouldn’t believe how many flies I have!”
-Jen laughingly confesses.
+Jen laughs.
 And what’s the point of having all the different flies?
-Jen explains assorted flies are used for different water levels, water colors, locale, and air and water temps.
-Plus, different flies imitate the bugs, in various stages of their lives, the trout are looking to chomp on.
+Jen explains she uses assorted flies for the changing water levels, water colors, locale, and air and water temps.
+Plus, flies imitate the bugs, in various stages of their lives, the trout are looking to chomp on.

 Tags: breast cancer, Casting For Recovery, colorado, fly fishing, giving back, health, Jen Lofgren, play